Photo by Martin Falbisoner

 Bluesun Hotel Elaphusa: Price: €80–300/night | Location: Bol, Brač (adjacent to Zlatni Rat)

-Bluesun Hotel Elaphusa (the most convenient hotel for the extraordinary Zlatni Rat beach — 300m walk through the extraordinary pine forest to the extraordinary beach) is the finest practical Brač hotel — the excellent pine forest setting (the most atmospheric hotel grounds in Brač — the extraordinary stone pine forests of the Bol peninsula, the extraordinary natural shade, and the extraordinary Mediterranean fragrance), the excellent pool, and the extraordinary direct beach access.
+Bluesun Hotel Elaphusa (the most convenient hotel for Zlatni Rat beach — a 300m walk through pine forest to the beach) is the best practical Brač hotel — an excellent pine forest setting (the most atmospheric hotel grounds in Brač — the stone pine forests of the Bol peninsula, natural shade, and Mediterranean fragrance), an excellent pool, and direct beach access.

 Croatia Island Hopping Practicalities